I have been asked to comment on the issue of eating our way out of problems or, indeed, eating our way into even more problems.

 The more that is learned about the biology of appetite and weight regulation, the more complex the picture can become and, consequently, disordered eating can get out of hand.

-In short, whatever the ‘cause’, it is best that your small, safe experiments do not go there – to the ‘why’.
+Whatever the ‘cause’, it is best that your small, safe experiments do not go to the ‘why’.
 Leave ‘why’ at the door and attend to the how and the what.
-More particularly, who do you need around you to make difficult things more easy to initiative and sustain?
+More particularly, who do you need around you to make difficult things more easy to initiate and sustain?

-This latter focus may help you maintain a watchful eye, without oppression.
-It may give energy given to the ‘just noticing‘ small, safe experiment.
+This latter focus may help you maintain a watchful eye, without self-oppression.
+It may help to direct some energy to the ‘just noticing‘ small, safe experiment.
 The combinations are many and varied.

 Please keep in mind that some experiments have the potential to be very sophisticated avoidance strategies. notice how the grand plans offered by gurus and profit-making organisations may be very attractive when compared with the more modest task: to focus on small change.
 I have addressed the stages of change in several places.